-In the New Testament, the woman who suffered from haemorrhages had been sick for twelve years and had been an outcast in society because of her condition.
+In the New Testament, the woman who suffered from haemorrhages had been sick for twelve years, and was an outcast in society because of her condition.
 It wasn’t comfortable for her to receive her healing.
-As an outcast, she decided to crawl amongst a large crowd who thronged themselves to Jesus and touch the hem of Jesus’s garment, and immediately, she receives her healing.
+As an outcast, she decided to crawl amongst a large crowd who thronged themselves to Jesus, and touch the hem of Jesus’s garment, and immediately, she receives her healing.

 Jesus also heals a blind man who was born blind.
 Sometimes, we put restrictions on God but nothing is too hard for him.
 Jesus makes clay from the ground and puts it on the man’s eyes.
 “Go,” he told him, “wash in the pool of Siloam.”
 So the man went and washed, and went home healed.